Ergodic theory of Random Anosov systems mixing on fibers

-We say the system $(M\times \O,\phi)$ has {\bf local product structure} with size $\d$. \end{lemma} \begin{proof} This simply follows iii) of Lemma \ref{L:InvMani}, the continuous (thus uniformly continuous) dependence of $W^s_\e(x,\o),W^u_\e(x,\o)$ on $(x,\o)$, and the uniform continuity of the invariant splitting $E^u_{(x,\o)}\oplus E^s_{(x,\o)}$.
-For details, we refer to \cite{Bow4}. \end{proof} \begin{lemma} There is an $\e>0$ such that for any $\o\in\O$ and $x,y\in M_\o$ with $y\neq x$, the following holds:
+We say the system $(M\times \O,\phi)$ has {\bf local product structure} with size $\d$. \end{lem} \begin{proof} This simply follows from iii) of Lemma \ref{L:InvMani}, the continuous (thus uniformly continuous) dependence of $W^s_\e(x,\o),W^u_\e(x,\o)$ on $(x,\o)$, and the uniform continuity of the invariant splitting $E^u_{(x,\o)}\oplus E^s_{(x,\o)}$.
+For details, we refer to \cite{Bow4}. \end{proof} \begin{lem} There is an $\e>0$ such that for any $\o\in\O$ and $x,y\in M_\o$ with $y\neq x$, the following holds: